Quantum Logic and Meaning: Beyond Realism: Meaning Variance

 There is, however, another point we want to make concerning the above argumentation.
 Namely, notice that we have so far assumed that the only viable classes of valuations for QL are those introduced by Definition \ref{val ql}, i.e., $H$-classes.
 But recall that, after observing that both CL- and QL-conjunction are necessarily made TF by any viable $H$-class -- essentially due to the particular formal explication of the validity of arguments with multiple premises -- we introduced (in Definition \ref{val ql2}) the notion of $H$-klasses of valuations, thereby restoring the semantic symmetry between conjunction and disjunction.
 Now, how might considering $H$-klasses in the present discussion change anything?
 It can easily be seen that this is a problem both for Hellman's argument and for our own as well.
 For recall that, after introducing $H$-klasses, we went on to show that for any QL-connective, there is a klass that makes it TF, as stated by Proposition \ref{prop: main ql}, and that for any CL-connective, there is a klass that makes it non-TF, as stated by Proposition \ref{prop: main cl}.
 It thus follows that there is no difference anymore in the truth-functional status of CL- and QL- connectives, at least at the level of individual connectives: for any connective `c', there exists a klass that makes CL-`c' TF and there exists a klass that makes QL-`c' TF.
 Also, there exists a klass that makes CL-`c' non-TF and there exists a klass that makes QL-`c' non-TF.
-Therefore, if one formalizes valid arguments by means of klasses, no meaning-variance can be established by any Hellman-type argument (i.e. one that relies on Principle \ref{principle hellman}).
-As a consequence, one would not be justified to reject Putnam's logical revision, for the sense of the distributive law in which it is said to fail may well be the very sense in which it is supposed to hold.
-On the other hand, as already emphasized before, there is of course still a big difference at the global level, in that, unlike in the case of CL, there is no truth-functional $H$-klass, i.e., no klass that makes \textit{all} three QL-sentential connectives TF.
-But this difference cannot be used to support a Hellman-type argument, due to the fact that Principle \ref{principle hellman} considers only individual connectives and their counterparts.
+Therefore, if one formalizes the relation between truth and logical consequence by means of klasses, no meaning-variance can be established by any Hellman-type argument (i.e. one that relies on Principle \ref{principle hellman}).
+On the other hand, as already emphasized before, there is of course still a big semantic difference between CL and QL at the global level, in that, unlike in the case of CL, there is no truth-functional $H$-klass, i.e., no klass that makes \textit{all} three sentential QL-connectives TF.
+But this difference cannot be used to support a Hellman-type argument, since Principle \ref{principle hellman} considers only individual connectives and their counterparts.